WavyRockets/wavyrockets.github.io/2023-05-15-new-feature-case-study.md

 * Admin tool - Web application for creating, managing and reviewing survey applications for admin users (used primarily on desktop browsers)
 * Survey tool - Web survey for employees (used on both mobile and desktop browsers)

-The next step was to flesh out the user flow based on the different types of users and test this to ensure it met all user requirements:
+The next step was to review existing admin tools and survey best practices then flesh out the user flow based on the different types of users:

 * Giki Admins (Users who have access to all organizations)
 * Org Admins (Users who have access to only their own organization)